AliBarber/WH1080-Rx/README.md

 Trying to write the code as asynchronously as possible (interrupt based) - although it's in quite a C style.
 Want to fork and bring nice neat C++ness?
 Please do!
 Also currently using teensyduino to get it up and running, might be a good idea to switch over to straight out Teensy Code/paradigms at some point.

+Branch __MVP__ is the Minimum Viable Product, slowly getting this to work!